PA Breweries updates NY Breweries updates VMDDC Breweries updates

 '05 update: Tröegs undertook a major expansion early this year, overhauling their brewhouse to add capacity, automation, and what John Trogner feels is a softer way to brew beer.
 The beer tastes great...but then, it always has.

-Turnpike Brewing -- Moved to Brewerie at Union Station Upstate MOVED 4/27/06: see Brewerie at Union Station; the same people who were looking at Turnpike...this building has been abandoned.
+Turnpike Brewing -- PLANNED, became BrewErie Upstate COMING 4/27/06: see Brewerie at Union Station; the same people who were looking at Turnpike...this building has been abandoned.

 11/18/05: Just heard from a reader that the building was hit and badly damaged by a truck; insurance wrangling has ensued.
 They are still planning on opening, but not until late summer 2006.
 Hang in there, Erie.